davidstavin/osticket-prereqs/README.md

 <img width="2360" height="1367" alt="rename file-anno" src="https://github.com/user-attachments/assets/7c468902-39d6-4518-b4bf-90a4a9fdabfb" />
 <img width="2351" height="1371" alt="file renamed-anno" src="https://github.com/user-attachments/assets/23d20620-adbf-4d7f-ba62-635397912a2c" />

-## Step 7: Setup osTicket WebUI and HeidiSQL
+## Step 7: Configure osTicket WebUI and HeidiSQL

+With the dependencies now fully installed, and the osTicket files uploaded to the server, the next step is to configure the web interface and prepare the database that osTicket will use.
+This will require configuring permissions, enablinge extensions and deploying the MySQL database.

-In the VMs web browser, enter `http://localhost/osTIcket/setup/` to the url field and you should be redirected to the osTicket setup page.
+First, verify that osticket is working.
+Within the VM, open a web browser and enter `http://localhost/osTIcket/setup/` to the URL field.
+You should be redirected to the setup page for osTicket (as seen below).

+nd you should be redirected to the osTicket setup page.
 This confirms that osTicket is installed and working.
 <img width="2506" height="1972" alt="osTicket page (after stop-starting IIS)" src="https://github.com/user-attachments/assets/a05c99f8-ebcf-4c4c-b311-5e2f5773f67a" />

 Enable the extensions, by opening IIS manager, from Step 3. &nbsp;